AngieMGonzalez/honey-rae-server/README.md

 - Many to Many Relationships - How to set up - a Many-Many Relationship
 - check what version of python `python manage.py version`
 - I'm running 4.2 right now

+-packages are imported and defining routes

+# CREATE POST reminder
+- Now that you have a model, a view, a serializer, and the URL defining the route for [resource], the final step is to create a [resource] or two and then get them.